 We focused an issue of our reSearch publication on enfranchisement and people with disabilities.
 This issue includes more than 50 abstracts of research in voting and civic participation in the US and abroad.

 The American Association of People with Disabilities has a comprehensive voter resource center, with links to get registered, learn about issues and candidates, and get out and vote.
-Disability Thinking also has a 2016 voters guide to help you learn about the candidates and their stances on issues important to the community.

 It’s important to remember that you have a say in what happens in your community, from local boards and commissions, to state representatives and referenda, all the way up to the White House.
 Check with your local ADA National Network Regional Center (800/949-4232) or get in touch with the nearest independent living center for help.